Contextual Bandits with Cross-learning: Discussion on Applications of Cross-Learning and Implementation of Proposed Algorithms

 \subsection{Implementation of Proposed Algorithms}

 We conclude with a brief note on implementation efficiency of our algorithms.
-Even though the regret bounds we prove in Section \ref{sect:crosslearning} do not scale with $C$, note that the computational complexity of all three of our algorithms from Section \ref{sect:crosslearning} (\expcrossk{} and \ucbcross{}) scales with the number of contexts $C$: both algorithms have time complexity $O(C + K)$ per round and space complexity $O(CK)$.
+Even though, under complete cross-learning, the regret bounds we prove in Section \ref{sect:crosslearning} do not scale with $C$, note that the computational complexity of all three of our algorithms from Section \ref{sect:crosslearning} (\ucbcross{}, \expcrossk{}, and \expcrossu{}) scales with the number of contexts $C$: both algorithms have time complexity $O(C + K)$ per round and space complexity $O(CK)$.
 In many of the above settings, the number of contexts can be very large.
 For example, when the space of contexts is the interval $[0, 1]$, the number of contexts is infinite.
 However, these settings often also have additional structure which let us run these same algorithms with improved complexity.